-Tokyo Attribute is a collection of portraits of different people whom I meet and photograph on Omotesandō Avenue in Tokyo`s Shibuya district.
+Tokyo Attribute is a series of portraits of strangers in young generation whom I encounter on Omotesandō Avenue in Tokyo`s Shibuya district.

 Despite the extensive damage suffered in countless air raids during World War II, the avenue has evolved into the center of youth cultures and fashion trends in Tokyo after experiencing an economic boom made possible by several factors such as the Tokyo Olympics in 1964.

 My adolescence was unstable and missing vitality because of lingering illness and death of my mother.